 Successful completion of the eight taught modules, will allow you to acquire mastery of both the macro and micro contexts of international business, specifically the ability to acquire, develop, and integrate international business theory whilst developing the skills to apply such theories in terms of international business practice.

 The Masters Dissertation option, provides the opportunity to conceive, design and satisfactorily implement a substantial research project within the broad subject area of international business, whilst the Applied Research Project option enables students to apply the theoretical concepts encountered on the MSc International Business program.

-You will be taught using a wide variety of teaching methods across the modules including lectures and seminars.
+You will be taught using a wide variety of teaching methods across the modules including lectures and seminars, around 12 hours per week.
 In addition to your time in class, you will also be expected to engage in approximately 30 hours of self-study time per week.

 Each module is assessed by coursework only (may include class tests).

 Student and employer needs are reflected in the development of this programme and evidenced in the career destinations and further development of our graduates.
 The nature of the provision is such that it equips individuals for employment in a wide range of international roles within the public and private sectors and a number of graduates are successful in gaining promotion in their chosen fields or alter their career paths on successful completion of the MSc International Business.

 All modules are core.

 Students will be provided with an introduction to financial theory and techniques for entrepreneurship and managerial decision-making within an international business context.
 Students will acquire skills for planning, control and funding throughout the business cycle.

 The module explores issues relating to multinational companies in their approach to people management, such as comparative employee relations, compensation, performance management and managing diversity.